 Tax Liens Add Diversity to Your Portfolio

-Even when the stock market is at peak performance, diversity in your portfolio is critical to maintain a healthy balance.
+And even when the stock market is at peak performance, portfolio diversity is critical to maintain a healthy balance.
 Alternative assets like tax lien investments are an easy way to diversify and help protect your hard-earned retirement savings when the stock market isn’t so peaky.

-The process is not hard!
-With a little knowledge and research, you can start investing with limited funds that can produce tax-sheltered returns in your account.
+The process is not hard.
+With a little knowledge and research, you can start investing with limited funds and earn tax-sheltered returns in your account.
 You know what that means?
 You’ll start building capital in your retirement plan that can help you acquire more lucrative real estate assets in the future.

 Now that we’ve got your attention, we’re going to tell you how it’s done.

-The Process of Tax Liens Investments in a Self-Directed IRA
+The 5 Steps of Tax Liens Investments in a Self-Directed IRA

-- The auctions are transactions where property tax liens are sold to investors (you and me, or for the purpose of this article—your IRA!).
+- The auctions are transactions where property tax liens are sold to investors (or for the purpose of this article—your IRA).

-- The lien is awarded the to the investor willing to accept the lowest interest rate over the term of the lien.
-Here, the interest rates are attached to the tax bill and continue to build up over the term of the lien (typically 24 months).
+- Offer the lowest interest rate: Here, the interest rates are attached to the tax bill and continue to build up over the term of the lien (typically 24 months).
 The municipality continues the billing and collection process here on the investor’s behalf.

 - on the interest accrued until the lien is paid in full, or

-- in case of default, your IRA takes ownership of the property and can sell it to recoup the investment on the lien, and earns additional income gained upon the sale of the property
+- in case of default, your IRA takes ownership of the property and can sell it to recoup the investment on the lien, and can earn additional income gained upon the sale of the property.

 Everyone Benefits from Tax Lien Investments

-- You have the opportunity to build tax-free or tax-deferred income for retirement, and to grow more capital in your account to reinvest.
+- You can build tax-free or tax-deferred income for retirement and grow more capital in your account to reinvest.

 - The homeowner is given a longer grace period to pay the bill.

-- The city/state is able to conduct business and serve citizens without interruption due to lack of funds.
+- The city/state has the money to conduct business and serve citizens without interruption due to lack of funds.

-While many investors consider tax lien investments a relatively low risk, you should still perform due diligence.
+Investors consider tax lien assets as a relatively low risk, but you should still perform due diligence.

-If you have questions about tax lien investments in a self-directed IRA, don’t forget to schedule your free consultation.
-We are happy to answer questions you may have pertaining to self-directed retirement accounts and the rules that govern them.
-If you are ready to get started, we’re ready to assist you!
+If you have questions about tax lien investments in a self-directed IRA, schedule a free consultation with Advanta IRA today.
+We are happy to answer questions you may have pertaining to self-directed retirement accounts and the investments these accounts can use to build tax-sheltered wealth for your future.